Back to California

 Career Apprenticeship Bridge Program.

-This bill would require the division to submit a report to the Legislature, on or before January 1, 2028, identifying barriers to employer participation and engagement in the program, and would require the division, on or before January 1, 2030, to develop and maintain, on
+This bill would require the division to submit a report to the Legislature, on or before January 1, 2028, identifying barriers to employer participation and engagement in the program, and would require the division, on or before January 1, 2030, and annually thereafter, to submit a report to the Legislature on program outcomes, as specified.

 Current Bill Text